MahmoudEwaisha/Clothing-article-classification/README.md

    First, we experiment with resnet-50 as a baseline.
 The documented code and steps can be found in resnet-50.ipynb. (also experimented with other networks but no big difference in results)

 - ### Custom Model:
    Although starting from a pretrained model usually yields bettwe results than training from scratch, I think the problem/current data is not so hard to train a new model on.
-The final custom model can be found in custom_model.ipynb along with MACs/FLOPS calculation and receptive field analysis.
+The final custom model can be found in Custom_Network.ipynb along with MACs/FLOPS calculation and receptive field analysis.

 &nbsp;